 - Abraham Lincoln Presidential Library and Museum

 - Home to over 1,000 municipalities, Illinois has plenty of options to choose from when it comes to picking the ideal city to move to

-- Panoramic view of the Illinois State Capitol building in Springfield
+- Illinois State Capitol building during the daytime.

 If you’re considering moving to Illinois, there’ll come a point in which you’ll wonder which city in this state is ideal for you.
 We have some news for you: there are over 1,200 municipalities in the Land of Lincoln, which means you’ll probably have a hard time choosing the city where you’ll move to.
 But don’t worry — we’re here to help!
 Here are the top 5 cities in Illinois:

 - Chicago: Located in the second-most populous county in the United States, Chicago is one of the most popular cities in the country.
 If you’re a sports fan, there’ll be plenty of major league teams for you to root for in this city!